-Every home seller hopes or imagines that eager buyers will flock to their open houses, schedule individual showings, ask for more information, and ultimately place purchase offers; maybe even at amounts higher than the list price.
+Every home seller hopes or imagines that eager buyers will flock to visit, ask for more information, and ultimately place purchase offers; maybe even at amounts higher than the list price.
 But it doesn't always happen this way.
-If weeks have gone by and no worthwhile offers have come in, you may need to:
+If weeks have gone by and no worthwhile offers have come in, you might need to:

-Assuming you've hired a real estate agent, that person should be taking the lead on marketing, for example by taking professional photos of your home, listing it on the MLS database and other relevant websites, holding broker's open houses and regular open houses, placing ads in local papers (if this is effective where you live), possibly sending postcards advertising the house to neighbors, informing the agency's own clients of the purchase opportunity, and so on.
+Assuming you've hired a real estate agent, that person should be taking the lead on marketing, for example by taking professional photos of your property, listing it on the MLS database and other relevant websites, holding broker's open houses and regular open houses (depending on local custom and public health requirements), placing ads in local papers (if this is effective where you live), possibly sending postcards advertising the house to neighbors, informing the agency's own clients of the purchase opportunity, and so on.

-Ask your agent to review these marketing efforts with you so far; not with the idea of finding fault, but to strategize about what else might be done.
+Ask your agent to review these marketing efforts with you so far; not with the idea of finding fault, but to strategize about what else might be done, or what to repeat.
 The fact that your agent is professionally marketing your property shouldn't stop you from telling everyone you know (from friends to hairdresser to dentist), mentioning it on social media, and so on.

 If you haven't hired a real estate agent (you have been trying to sell by owner, of "FSBO"), now might be the time to consider doing so.
 True, commission amounts can be large, but well worth it if your house sells for more than you could get for it unassisted.